• Skip to main content

 Slats in my loft were a very good idea

 • Window and door flashing not done in a detailed way.
-Also, beware of 0-VOC peel and stick window flashing which doesn’t fit most codes and is not recommended by the companies themselves for the rough openings.
-I have also seen windows flashed with house wrap tape and not proper peel and stick flashing.
+Also, beware of 0-VOC peel-and-stick window flashing which may not fit most codes and may not be recommended by the companies themselves for the rough openings.
+I have also seen windows flashed with house wrap tape and not proper peel-and-stick flashing.

 • Silicone and other caulks skipped where needed on the exterior due to chemical sensitivities.